Javarome/ngImgCrop/README.md

 This is an Angular (2+) version of [ngImgCrop](https://github.com/famicity/ngImgCrop).

-## Development server

-Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
-The app will automatically reload if you change any of the source files.

 ## Build

-Run `ng build` to build the project.
+Run `ng build` to build the `src/app` test project, which uses the component.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.

+## Development server

+Run `ng serve` for a dev server that (re)builds at every change of the source files.
+Navigate to `http://localhost:4200/` to access the test app.

 ## Packaging